SIBO and Histamine Intolerance: Why Gut Bacteria Affect Your Sinuses

 • DAO enzyme levels — reduced levels may suggest impaired histamine breakdown capacity

-• Inflammatory markers (e.g., CRP, ESR) — can sometimes reflect systemic inflammation associated with gut dysbiosis
+• Inflammatory markers (e.g., CRP, ESR) — can sometimes reflect systemic inflammation that may be associated with gut dysbiosis

 Frequently Asked Questions